V4Fire/Client/src/core/dom/in-view/README.md

 Also, the module can take an array of options for multiple observing.

-**Notice:** If you wanna observe a single element with multiple observers then the observers should have different thresholds.
+**Notice:** If you want to observe a single element with multiple observers, the observers must have different thresholds.